Significance tests of feature relevance for a black-box learner: Abstract

 \section{Abstract}

-An exciting recent development is the uptake of deep learning in many scientific fields, where the objective is seeking novel scientific insights and discoveries.
-To interpret a learning outcome, researchers perform hypothesis testing for explainable features to advance scientific domain knowledge.
-In such a situation, testing for a blackbox learner poses a severe challenge because of intractable models, unknown limiting distributions of parameter estimates, and high computational constraints.
-In this article, we derive two consistent tests for the feature relevance of a blackbox learner.
-The first one evaluates a loss difference with perturbation on an inference sample, which is independent of an estimation sample used for parameter estimation in model fitting.
-The second further splits the inference sample into two but does not require data perturbation.
-Also, we develop their combined versions by aggregating the order statistics of the $p$-values based on repeated sample splitting.
-To estimate the splitting ratio and the perturbation size, we develop adaptive splitting schemes for suitably controlling the Type \rom{1} error subject to computational constraints.
-By deflating the \textit{bias-sd-ratio}, we establish asymptotic null distributions of the test statistics and their consistency in terms of statistical power.
-Our theoretical power analysis and simulations indicate that the one-split test is more powerful than the two-split test, though the latter is easier to apply for large datasets.
-Moreover, the combined tests are more stable while compensating for a power loss by repeated sample splitting.
-Numerically, we demonstrate the utility of the proposed tests on two benchmark examples.
-Accompanying this paper is our Python library {\tt dnn-inference} (\url{https://dnn-inference.readthedocs.io/en/latest/}) that implements the proposed tests.
+An exciting recent development is the uptake of deep neural networks in many scientific fields, where the main objective is outcome prediction with the black-box nature.
+Significance testing is promising to address the black-box issue and explore novel scientific insights and interpretation of the decision-making process based on a deep learning model.
+However, testing for a neural network poses a challenge because of its black-box nature and unknown limiting distributions of parameter estimates while existing methods require strong assumptions or excessive computation.
+In this article, we derive one-split and two-split tests relaxing the assumptions and computational complexity of existing black-box tests and extending to examine the significance of a collection of features of interest in a dataset of possibly a complex type such as an image.
+The one-split test estimates and evaluates a black-box model based on estimation and inference subsets through sample splitting and data perturbation.
+The two-split test further splits the inference subset into two but require no perturbation.
+Also, we develop their combined versions by aggregating the p-values based on repeated sample splitting.
+By deflating the \textit{bias-sd-ratio}, we establish asymptotic null distributions of the test statistics and the consistency in terms of Type \rom{2} error.
+Numerically, we demonstrate the utility of the proposed tests on seven simulated examples and six real datasets.
+Accompanying this paper is our Python library \texttt{dnn-inference} ({https://dnn-inference.readthedocs.io/en/latest/}) that implements the proposed tests.